isabella232/OctoStyle/_pages/writing-for-octopus-tldr.md

 permalink:
 ---

-This pages includes the basics you need to get started, more detailed instructions are available in the rest of the guide.
+This pages includes the basics you need to get started, as does the [basic blog template](https://github.com/OctopusDeploy/blog/blob/master/templates/basic-template.md).
+More detailed instructions are available in the rest of this guide.

 ## Markdown